 Graduate Diplomas can be completed in two semesters of full time study or part-time study with no time limit for completion.

 75 of the 120 credits must be at 300 level (unless otherwise indicated).
-A minimum of 60 credits shall be chosen from the the 300 level courses listed in the schedules for the degree of Bachelor of Landscape Architecture
+A minimum of 60 credits (four courses) shall be chosen from the 300 level courses listed in the schedules for the degree of Bachelor of Social Science.

 With approval from the relevant Academic Co-ordinator, you may substitute 30 credits at 300 level with appropriate credits at 600 level, or 30 credits at the 300 level with a dissertation (worth 30 credits) at the 600 level.